 While all of the new development projects in Midtown Atlanta are a sign of how vibrant our community is, they do come at a potential cost.
 Construction is an inherently dangerous industry, and those who are working on these projects are routinely exposed to numerous hazards on the job.
 Worker safety must be a top priority; otherwise, workers could end up with severe and sometimes fatal injuries.

-OSHA requires construction project managers to follow strict safety standards, but unfortunately, these standards are often not adhered to.
 During construction site inspections, OSHA has identified several frequently cited standard violations.
 These include: